awslabs/data-on-eks/website/docs/blueprints/data-analytics/datahub-on-eks.md

 ## Deploying the Solution

-This blueprint deploys an EKS Cluster into a new VPC.
+This blueprint deploys an EKS Cluster into a new VPC by default:

 - Creates a new sample VPC, 2 Private Subnets and 2 Public Subnets
 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets

+You may also deploy to an existing VPC by setting `create_vpc` variable to `true` and specify `vpc_id`, `private_subnet_ids`, and `vpc_cidr` values.

 - Creates EKS Cluster Control plane with public endpoint (for demo reasons only) with core managed node group, on-demand node group and Spot node group for Spark workloads.
 - Deploys Metrics server, Cluster Autoscaler, Prometheus server and AMP workspace, and AWS LoadBalancer Controller.

 It then provisions the storage services for DataHub.

-- Creates service-linked role, security group, and an OpenSearch domain with one data node in each of the private subnets / AZs that EKS cluster is deployed on.
+- Creates security group, and an OpenSearch domain with one data node in each of the private subnets / AZs that EKS cluster is deployed on.
 - Creates security group, kms key, and configuration for MSK.
 Creates the MSK cluster with one broker in each of the private subnets.
 - Creates an RDS MySQL db instance with multi-AZ enabled.